codebytere/node-mac-permissions/README.md

 **Notes:**
   * Access to `contacts` will always return a status of `authorized` prior to macOS 10.11, as access to contacts was unilaterally allowed until that version.
   * Access to `camera` and `microphone` will always return a status of `authorized` prior to macOS 10.14, as access to contacts was unilaterally allowed until that version.
+  * Access to `screen` will always return a status of `authorized` prior to macOS 10.15, as access to screen capture was unilaterally allowed until that version.

 Example:
 ```js